 The MK-1742 dipole system seen above is the same one as provided with the AN/PRC-74.
 The radio set deployment drawing in the manual showing the set connected to a slant wire out to a tree is identical to the sketch in the AN/PRC–74 manual, further convincing evidence of its Hughes heritage.

 The PRC-174 can also be strapped directly to an ALICE pack frame, the cargo shelf makes it self supporting.
 As a tall, thin set it would have benefited from a pair of fold-out support legs on the battery box(es) like the AN/PRC-10 has.
 Probably a weight/cost consideration.
 The fully rotatable whip mount takes care of the problem; just lay the radio down or leave it upright on the ALICE frame, adjust the mount accordingly.

 With an M-80 dynamic mic and headset or an H-189/250 handset plus an AT-271 whip you’re “Good To Go”.
 Get to the FOB and rig the dipole, commence operations.
 Don’t forget the little solar panel.

 Aside from my VHF AN/PRC-127ef HT, this PRC-174 is the newest, most modern technology military radio at N6CC.
-Off to a nearby park:
+Casual Ops at a nearby park: